-Thank you, haha and no worries, I’m not a rude person. (:posted about 3 years ago
+Thank you, haha and no worries, I’m not a rude person. (:posted over 3 years ago

 I wouldn’t classify amy winehouse as classic…..

-get on itunes and browse songs without buying them. that;s out I figure out what I’m looking for usually.posted about 3 years ago
+get on itunes and browse songs without buying them. that;s out I figure out what I’m looking for usually.posted over 3 years ago

 Maybe try Corrine Bailey Rae, Lily Allen, or maybe even P!NK’s song “Misery.”
 It’s very soulful and sad.

-It might also be interesting to take a song that’s poppy and cover it with a more soulful sound, or, in other words, make it your own.posted about 3 years ago
+It might also be interesting to take a song that’s poppy and cover it with a more soulful sound, or, in other words, make it your own.posted over 3 years ago

 @laurenkay:: heh. i was hoping i wasn’t the only one.

 i’ve actually been stuck on oldies music for a while now, hoping that maybe my perfect song would come one.